combattingbias/combattingbias.huygens.knaw.nl/docs/index.md

 </figure>
 -->

-_The project logo is designed by Jan-Pieter Karper._

 _Combatting Bias is funded by the Dutch Research Council (NWO) via the Thematic Digital Competence Centre Social Sciences & Humanities (TDCC-SSH).
 For more information about the TDCC-SSH, please visit their [website](https://tdcc.nl/about-tddc/ssh/)._